 I never represent HOA's.
 The HOA system is fundamentally flawed as a method of privatized local government.
 Nevertheless, I work within the law and the legal system to protect and defend homeowners.

-I brief and argue civil appeals in the Texas Supreme Court, Texas intermediate appellate courts, the 5th Circuit U.S. Court of Appeals, and the U.S. Supreme Court.
-I write friend-of-the-court (“amicus”) briefs for interested persons, organizations, and entities.
+I handle appeals in state and federal courts, including the U.S. Supreme Court, Texas Supreme Court, Texas intermediate appellate courts, and the 5th Circuit U.S. Court of Appeals.

 My caseload is overwhelmingly property-rights oriented, particularly as regards leasing and short-term leasing, but also architectural and construction issues, particularly involving decisions by architectural control committees.
 I blog about these issues on this site.

 Homeowner Wins in City Short-Term Rental Ban cases